-Areas designated for higher density residential The Town of LeRoy has identified the development, commercial development, or industrial development in local zoning and comprehensive plans were typically included within the designated development areas.
+Areas designated for higher density residential development, commercial development, or industrial development in local zoning and comprehensive plans were typically included within the designated development areas.
 Changes in local zoning district boundaries should be reviewed in conjunction with future updates to the Smart Growth Map.